Sakshibeloshe/SingleMotherData/README.md

 # 💼 Finance Toolkit for Single Mothers

+This was created as a trial for a hackathon.
+Our problem statement was for finace managing for single mothers.
+The apps name would have been **MOMentum**.
 This folder contains two Python-based desktop apps designed to support single mothers in managing finances and estimating monthly savings.
 The tools are built with **Tkinter** and basic machine learning integration (for prediction).

 ---